Affiliate Marketing Guide: The “All You Need to Know” (2018 Update)

 Affiliate Marketing Guide – Summary

-You already know the main actors that are part of the Media Buying play!
+You already know the main actors that are part of the media buying play!

-Now let’s sum it all up for you real tight!
+Now let’s sum it all up for you real tight.

-Imagine you’re a Media Buyer: you sign up for an affiliate network and – after talking with your account manager – you pick a very good CPA offer for Argentina.
+You sign up for an affiliate network and – after talking with your account manager – you pick a very good CPA offer for Argentina.

 Later, you sign up for any ad network and buy banner traffic in Argentina with a link to the offer.

-What happens is that users in Argentina visit the sites (the ones which you buy traffic from) from your adnetwork and see your offer.
+What happens is that users in Argentina visit the sites (the ones which you buy traffic from) from your ad network and see your offer.

 If you buy traffic per impression, that’s the moment when you pay for it:

-The users see your banner, you pay.
+The users see your banner, and you pay.

 Your banner grasps the attention of some of them, so they click it and see the landing page of your offer (in the case of CPA).